ASHA IMAN VEAL

 TEACHING & ACADEMIC APPOINTMENTS

 September 2017 – present.
-Lecturer, on the Faculty of the Department of Arts Administration and Policy at School of the Art Institute of Chicago.
+Assistant Professor, Adjunct (promoted from Lecturer, 3/2020), on the Faculty of the Department of Arts Administration and Policy at School of the Art Institute of Chicago.
 Courses to date, with full description available at the faculty bio page and my teaching page:

 - Flexible Art Worlds (4260), since Summer 2017 - developed syllabus update